This article was originally posted on Encased in Steel on 21st February 2014. It has been edited and improved for posting here.

 However, with the correct tactical set up, the legs can be an interesting target to attack, and it can be quite safe to do so.
 The important thing is to ensure that the opportunity is set up properly, and to recognise when it is not safe to pursue the target.

 This article was originally posted on Encased in Steel on 21st August 2015.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 Many practitioners of historical fencing have little interest in modern foil fencing, preferring the historical disciplines for a variety of reasons.
 However, every so often, the question arises: “is it worth learning modern fencing?”